Pima County employees confused over return to work policy

-TUCSON - Pima County Administrator Chuck Huckelberry sent a memo to Pima County employees on Monday requiring their return to the office, with a few exceptions, as soon as Gov. Doug Ducey lifts the stay at home order.
+TUCSON - Pima County Administrator Chuck Huckelberry sent a memo to employees Monday requiring their return to the office.

+Employees will return to the office after the stay-at-home order expires.
+However, there are a few exceptions.

-Ducey's order will expire the end of Friday and some employees worry this will put them in a difficult position.
+Governor Ducey's order expires on Friday.
+Some employees worry this will put them in a difficult position.

 “We’re not a Microsoft or any of the other high tech organizations,” Huckelberry said.
 “We provide a public service and public service generally demands direct contact and direct actions.”

-Some employees are nervous about this and Huckelberry told News 4 Tucson there will be exceptions for at risk employees or at risk family members with a doctor’s note.
+Huckelberry told News 4 Tucson there will be exceptions for at-risk employees or at-risk family members with a doctor’s note.

-Elsberry worries some people on her team could have no choice but to be forced to take leave from their job.
+Elsberry worries some people on her team may have to leave their jobs.

 She argues that will have ripple effects.

 “I can’t go to work,” the employee said.
-“I can’t go to work because of my health condition and I can’t go to work because I have no child care so my only option at that point is to say well, I’m going to go through all my leave.
-At the end of my leave, I guess you’re going to have to fire me and I’m guess going find a way somehow to support my family.”
+“I can’t go to work because of my health condition and I can’t go to work because I have no child care.
+So my only option at that point is to say well.
+I’m going to go through all my leave.
+At the end of my leave, I guess you’re going to have to fire me.
+And I’m going find a way somehow to support my family.”

 On Wednesday morning, the Pima County Board of Supervisors clarified the telecommuting policy for employees after the stay-at-home order expires.